GiannisChouliaras/Advanced_Issues_in_Technology_and_Database_Applications--MYE030/README.md

 # CARPE NOCTEM

 ## Description
-This project implements a simple webpage where you can select some countries and indicators and display the measurements via graphs.
+This project implements a simple webpage where you can select some countries, some indicators and display the measurements via graphs.

 ## Installation
 1. Install Python and MySQL